Swatto86/WinRDP/README.md

 ## 🔐 Security Notes

-- Credentials are stored using Windows Credential Manager (encrypted)
+- **Credentials** are stored using Windows Credential Manager (encrypted)
+- **Host data** (hosts.csv) is encrypted using Windows DPAPI (v1.3.0+)
+  - User-specific encryption - only the Windows user who created the file can decrypt it
+  - Automatic encryption/decryption on save/load
+  - Backward compatible with unencrypted files from older versions
+  - No manual key management required
-- RDP files are stored persistently in %APPDATA%\Roaming\WinRDP\Connections
+- **RDP files** are stored persistently in %APPDATA%\Roaming\WinRDP\Connections
   - Prevents security warnings on subsequent connections
   - User-specific storage (each Windows user has their own)
   - Can be manually deleted if needed